 The music department has 2 teaching rooms, both equipped with Mac computers, keyboards and guitars, 2 practice/instrumental and vocal teaching rooms, and a recording studio.
-Pupils in Key Stage 3 are taught by Mrs Brewer or Mrs Brown in one hour weekly lessons.
+Pupils in Key Stage 3 are taught by Mr Bowman-Jones or Mrs Brown in one hour weekly lessons.

 The schemes of work in Key Stage 3 prepare pupils for studying the subject further at Key Stage 4, although we hope every pupil will go on to develop their own personal lifelong interest in music.
 Keyboard performance is an important skill throughout key stage 3, and keyboard skills feature regularly in Y7 and Y8.

 We listen to a range of music from different cultures, and times, and by developing musical vocabulary pupils can express an opinion about, and describe the music they listen to.
 Composition tasks give pupils the opportunity to be creative, enabling them to explore how music is structured and developed.

 Extracurricular activities include choral and instrumental groups.
 We encourage pupils to use the facilities in the department so they can practise and share ensemble experiences.
 Pupils are given the opportunity to have lessons in woodwind, brass, strings, drum kit, guitar, and voice.
 Pupils are given the opportunity to perform in our annual Carol service, Christmas concert, and Spring concert.
 Our Community choir is engaged in outreach, singing with the elderly in local care homes, and community organisations for people and cares living with dementia.

 - To give pupils an enjoyable musical experience, encouraging them to identify their individual musical strengths and achieve their potential in curricular and extra-curricular activities.